Wild Or Just Drunk? Bella Hadid Shares Seductive Stripping Pic Of Kendall Jenner After A Night Out

 “They were hugging and kissing.
 His driver waited for them and her driver pulled up shortly after.
 They were super affectionate.
 Selena was all over him.
 Hugging him, kissing.
 She looked amazing so incredibly happy and in love,” a source told Entertainment Tonight.

 It is understood that Bella was hurt by the fact that The Weeknd had moved on so quickly.
 Bella also felt betrayed since she had been friends with Selena.
-But reports emanating from TMZ indicate that Selena had denied being particularly close to Bella and she therefore, didn’t need to seek her permission before going out with The Weeknd.
+But reports emanating from TMZ indicate that Selena had denied being particularly close to Bella, and she, therefore, didn’t need to seek her permission before going out with The Weeknd.
 In short, it wasn’t a violation of the girl code!

-But things came to a head when Mert Alas, a photographer put up a photo of Selena Gomez wearing a thong and then tagged The Weeknd.
+But things came to a head when photographer Mert Alas put up a photo of Selena Gomez wearing a thong and then tagged The Weeknd.
 Though the “Starboy” singer didn’t comment, Hadid was not impressed at all as she promptly unfollowed Selena on Instagram.
 Mert later pulled down the photo.

 Mert Alas has deleted the picture that he posted of Selena on Instagram earlier today. pic.twitter.com/9YBrEeY5UE